virtUOS/bigbluebutton-ansible/readme.md

 Important Notes
 ---------------

-- Right now, the installation works on Ubuntu 16.04 64bit since that is the operation system officially supported.
+- The installation works on __Ubuntu 18.04 64bit__ since that is the operation system officially supported.
-  Anything else will likely not work
 - The ansible vault in `group_vars/all/vault.yml` is meant as an example.
   The password is `123`.
   Reencode it using a proper password.